You Won't Go Before You're Supposed To

 You Won't Go Before You're Supposed To is the third studio album by the American hardcore punk band Knocked Loose.
 It was released through Pure Noise Records on May 10, 2024, and produced by Drew Fulk.
-It is the band's first album to feature rhythm guitarist Nicko Calderon.

 Background

 Guitarist Nicko Calderon joined the band in 2021.
 The band released an EP titled, A Tear in the Fabric of Life that same year.
 According to vocalist Bryan Garris:

 "A Tear In The Fabric Of Life' was the first time that we sat down and wrote with strict intention...So coming back around, figuring out what we should be, and then applying that to a full album was very interesting...We knew we wanted to have a bigger album in scale, and with that in mind, we could expect every single type of Knocked Loose song there is."

 Release

 The band announced the album and its release of May 10, 2024.
 The lead single, "Blinding Faith", was released on February 27, 2024.
 The second single, "Don't Reach for Me" was released on April 3, 2024.
 The third single, "Suffocate" featuring Poppy, was released on April 23, 2024.